integrated-land-simulator/model_description/descript/matsiro_snow.md

 $$
 where $\lambda = \ln(\mu) - \frac{1}{2}\zeta^2$ and $\zeta^2 = \ln(1+CV^2)$.

-Here $\mu$ is the accumulated snowfall and $CV$ is the coefficient of variation. $CV$ is diagnosed from the standard deviation of the subgrid topography, coldness index and vegetation type that is a proxy for surface winds.
+Here $\mu$ is the accumulated snow and $CV$ is the coefficient of variation. $CV$ is diagnosed from the standard deviation of the subgrid topography, coldness index and vegetation type that is a proxy for surface winds.
 For coldness index, the annually averaged temperature over the latest 30 years using the time relaxation method of Krinner et al. (2005), in which the timescale parameter is set to 16 years.
 The temperature threshold for a category diagnosis is set to 0 and 10 $^\circ\mathrm{C}$.

 The snow amount $Sn$ is given by
 $$